middletond/dmco/_posts/2018-4-5-recursion-is-your-friend.md

 collectDolls(catDolls);
 // ["Katerina", "Dimitri", "Alyosha", "Grushenka", "Ivan"]
 ```
 This encapsulation now gives us a pure function without side effects, which is pretty great.
-Things are starting to be genuinely useful.
+Things are starting to look kinda useful.

 Still, we are fairly limited &mdash; this pattern will only work with nested structures that deal with *one object at a time*.
 In other words, we can only drill straight down.
 Roughly speaking, we have traditional loops to traverse horizontally, and now recursive loops to traverse vertically.
 But what about the ability to do both?
 How do we handle *nested lists* of objects?